nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Click on it to download
 2. Create a home for BakeBuddy:
   - Create a new folder on your computer named `BakeBuddy`
-  - Move the downloaded `bakebuddy.jar` file into this folder
+  - Move the downloaded `BakeBuddy.jar` file into this folder
 3. Start BakeBuddy:
   - Open your terminal (like in Step 1) and navigate to the BakeBuddy folder
   - Type `cd ` (with a space after cd)